 The Pulse Program from an ISR is like any other pulse program.
-The only difference is that the last instruction in the ISR must be "RTI."
+The only difference is that the last instruction in the ISR must be "RTI" (Return from Interrupt).
 Without the RTI instruction, the interrupt handler will not know when the ISR has completed and will never return to the interrupt return address.